 - Our ability to successfully expand our facilities and operations;

-- Development of alternative energy sources;
+- Development and rate of adoption of alternative energy sources;

-- Our allocated costs for defined benefit pension plans and other postretirement benefit plans sponsored by our affiliates;
+- Our costs for defined benefit pension plans and other postretirement benefit plans sponsored by our affiliates;

 - Changes in maintenance and construction costs;